Suspended License in California

 The California DMV keeps a public record of your driving history.
 Each incident will appear on your record for 36 months or more depending on the type of conviction and are recorded as points.

-If you accumulate 4 points in a period of 12 months, your license will be suspended for 6 months and you will also be on probation for 1 year.
-Both your suspension and probation will come into effect 34 days after you receive your Order of Probation/Suspension in the mail.
+If you accumulate 4 points in a period of 12 months, your license may suspend and you could be place on probation OR your license make revoke your driving privileges.

 - For more information about the point system in California, see the “Negligent Operator Treatment System (NOTS)" section below.